 Improving insulin sensitivity often leads to benefits that go beyond the lab report.
 When insulin levels come down and glucose is more stable, inflammation tends to decrease, which supports heart and blood vessel health.
 Many people also notice:

-Hormones related to sexual health and mood can also respond positively when metabolic stress is reduced.
-This is one reason AgeRejuvenation views blood sugar health as a central piece of long-term vitality, not just a diabetes issue.
+Hormones related to energy, mood, and sexual health can also respond positively when metabolic stress is reduced.
+This is one reason AgeRejuvenation views blood sugar health as a central piece of long-term vitality, not just a diabetes issue, and why metabolic support sits at the heart of our whole-body wellness center approach.

 Conclusion